-The financial planning process can help illustrate what is at stake and identify some of the key questions that you should ask if you are considering when to stop working.
+The financial planning process can help illustrate what is at stake and identify some of the key questions to ask when considering the timing of your retirement.

 When they meet with Dylan, he explains the basic planning process: First they will discuss Bob and Kathy's goals, then review the couple's current situation, and then Dylan will review the potential financial impact of a few different options.

-Bob and Kathy are hoping to retire at 63, but they haven't really looked at what that means for their retirement finances and they are wondering if it would be worthwhile working a few years longer.
+Bob and Kathy are hoping to retire at 63, but they haven't really looked at what that means for their retirement finances and wonder if it would be worthwhile working a few years longer.
 Initially, Bob and Kathy wanted a financial plan that would fund retirement until their late 80s, but Dylan suggested planning until 96 due to longevity trends and their own health, so the couple decided to be prepared for a longer retirement.

-Dylan uses a financial planning tool to illustrate the couple's financial outlook if they retire at 65.
+Dylan uses a financial planning tool to illustrate the couple's financial outlook if they retire at 63.
 The illustrations are based on market simulations.
 The software runs 1,000 different scenarios for the couple's retirement plan, using hypothetical outcomes based on the historic performance of stocks, bonds, and other investments.
 The goal is to look at lots of different possible outcomes and create a plan that may work even in challenging market conditions, since it is impossible to predict the actual return of the markets.

 On the other hand, some of the scenarios were more challenging.
 In about 20% of the scenarios, the couple would run short on money in their portfolio and need to make lifestyle changes to make ends meet, for instance selling a home or reducing spending.
-In a very difficult market scenario, defined in this case as the worst 2.5% of the scenarios, their portfolio would be used up with about $650,000 in expenses remaining during their plan.
+In a very difficult market scenario, defined in this case as the worst 2.5% of the scenarios, their portfolio would be used up with about $900,000 in expenses remaining during their plan.

 Bob asks if working longer could let them spend more money once they do retire, so Dylan creates one more illustration.
 Again he models retirement at age 65, but in this scenario he increases the annual spending.
 The result is that the plan has about the same chance of success as retiring at 63, but the couple can spend an extra $10,000 each year.

 Bob and Kathy review the numbers with Dylan.
 They discuss some other options, including part-time work in retirement, different investment approaches, and potential risks to their plan.
 While Bob and Kathy are eager to start their retirement, they decide that they will be able to enjoy the lifestyle they want with less worry if they wait a little longer.
-Ultimately the confidence is worth more to them than the increased spending.
+Ultimately confidence in their plan is worth more to them than the increased spending.

 The bottom line